fastverse/fastverse/README.md

   *Notes*: One could also mention Rstudio's *dtplyr* and the *table.express* package here, but these packages import *dplyr* and thus have a around 20 dependencies.

+#### Data Input-Output and Serialization (IO)

+- **qs** provides a lightning-fast and complete replacement for the `saveRDS` and `readRDS` functions in R. It supports general R objects with attributes and references - at similar speeds to *fst* - but does not provide on-disk random access to data subsets like *fst* (4 dependencies).

+- **arrow** provides both a low-level interface to the Apache Arrow C++ library (a multi-language toolbox for accelerated data interchange and in-memory processing) and some higher-level, R-flavored tools for working with it - including fast reading / writing delimited files and sharing data between R and Python (12 dependencies).

+ *Notes*: Package *vroom* offers fast reading and writing of delimited files, but with 24 dependencies is not really a *fastverse* candidate.

 ***